abhishekmishrabareilly/Deep-Learning/NLP/Readme.md

     The house is looking really run down.

  * ### Colloquialisms and slang

  * ### Synonyms
-    Example - I saw the boy on the beach with my binoculars

  * ### Irony and sarcasm
-    Example - I saw the boy on the beach with my binoculars

  * ### Errors in text or speech
-    Example - I saw the boy on the beach with my binoculars
- * ###